aryankumar2811/aryankumar2811/README.md

 📢 **Activities and Leadership:**
 - **Director of Logistics** at *TeamUP Science*, Edmonton, AB
   - Coordinated the Interdisciplinary Science Competition (ISC) and successfully managed event logistics for over 150 attendees.

-📌 **Note:**
-Some repositories have been migrated from another account, which may affect the accuracy of commit histories.

 📫 **Contact:**
 - **Email:** aryankumarjobs@gmail.com